Physiotherapy & Care of Your Neck

 Whiplash Injuries

 These injuries arise due to a sporting or road traffic accident as the soft tissues of the neck can be overstretched or strained.
-It is normal to have pain as the tissues heal, but in most cases people recover in 4-6 weeks.
-To aid recovery it is important to remain active and try to carry out your normal activities.
+It is normal to have pain as the tissues heal, but in most cases, people recover in 4-6 weeks.
+To aid recovery, it is important to remain active and try to carry out your normal activities.
 Research suggests that wearing a neck brace will not be of benefit.
-Physiotherapy including exercises and mobilisation/manipulation techniques has been shown to be effective in reducing pain and disability caused by whiplash.
+Physiotherapy, including exercises and mobilisation/manipulation techniques, has been shown to be effective in reducing pain and disability caused by whiplash.

-Non – Specific Neck Pain
+Non-Specific Neck Pain

 People often report an onset of neck pain, which is not related to a specific injury.
-This is very common and a specific diagnosis is not required for effective treatment.
-Remaining active will help aid recovery and physiotherapy including exercises and mobilisation/manipulation techniques has been shown to be effective.
+This is very common, and a specific diagnosis is not required for effective treatment.
+Remaining active will help aid recovery, and physiotherapy, including exercises and mobilisation/manipulation techniques, has been shown to be effective.

 Arthritic changes in the neck are commonly observed on x-ray.
 However, there is no evidence that these are a risk factor for neck pain.
-Rather they are a relatively normal occurrence with age.
+Rather, they are a relatively normal occurrence with age.

 Headaches